building-burma/PeacePartner/README.md

 Sponsor matching for people seeking refuge.

-## requirements
+## Requirements

 * postgres installation
 * Node dependencies listed in package.json

 ## Noteworthy
 The "SESSIONSECRET" token in the config.json file MUST stay secret.
 This is the key used for cookie encryption.
-I recommend generating a new one before every server start.
+It's recommended to generate a new one before every server start.

-## structure
+## Structure

 ```text
 PeacePartner/